Gadsden Purchase: Post-ratification controversy

 As originally envisioned, the purchase would have encompassed a much larger region, extending far enough south to include most of the current Mexican states of Baja California, Baja California Sur, Coahuila, Chihuahua, Sonora, Nuevo León, and Tamaulipas.
-The Mexican people opposed such boundaries, as did anti-slavery Americans, who saw the purchase as acquisition of more slave territory.
+The Mexican people opposed such boundaries, as did anti-slavery Americans, who saw the purchase as the acquisition of more slave territory.
 Even the sale of a relatively small strip of land angered the Mexican people, who saw Santa Anna's actions as a betrayal of their country.
 They watched in dismay as he squandered the funds generated by the Purchase.
-Contemporary Mexican historians continue to view the deal negatively and believe that it has defined the American–Mexican relationship in a deleterious way.
+Contemporary Mexican historians continue to view the deal negatively and believe that it has defined the Mexico–United States relationship in a deleterious way.

 The purchased lands were initially appended to the existing New Mexico Territory.
-To help control the new land, the US Army established Fort Buchanan on Sonoita Creek in present-day southern Arizona on November 17, 1856.
+To help control the new land, the United States Army established Fort Buchanan on Sonoita Creek (three miles southwest of present-day Sonoita, Arizona) on November 17, 1856.
 The difficulty of governing the new areas from the territorial capital at Santa Fe led to efforts as early as 1856 to organize a new territory out of the southern portion.
 Many of the early settlers in the region were, however, pro-slavery and sympathetic to the South, resulting in an impasse in Congress as to how best to reorganize the territory.

-The shifting of the course of the Rio Grande would cause a later dispute over the boundary between Purchase lands and those of the state of Texas, known as the Country Club Dispute.
-Pursuant to the Treaty of Guadalupe Hidalgo, the Gadsden Treaty and subsequent treaties, the International Boundary and Water Commission was established in 1889 to maintain the border.
-Pursuant to still later treaties, the IBWC expanded its duties to allocation of river waters between the two nations, and provided for flood control and water sanitation.
-Once viewed as a model of international cooperation, in recent decades the IBWC has been heavily criticized as an institutional anachronism, by-passed by modern social, environmental, and political issues.
+The shifting of the course of the Rio Grande caused a later dispute over the boundary between Purchase lands and those of the state of Texas, known as the Country Club Dispute.

+Pursuant to the Treaty of Guadalupe Hidalgo, the Gadsden Treaty, and subsequent treaties, the International Boundary and Water Commission (IBWC) was established in 1889 to maintain the border.
+Pursuant to still later treaties, the IBWC expanded its duties to the allocation of river waters between the two nations, and provided for flood control and water sanitation.
+Once viewed as a model of international cooperation, in recent decades the IBWC has been heavily criticized as an institutional anachronism, rendered obsolete by modern social, environmental, and political issues.